 26 April 2013 – The US Court of Appeals dismissed API’s lawsuit against Dodd-Frank 1504 on jurisdictional grounds.
 The case will now likely go forward in the US District Court.
 Read PWYP US’ response here

 17 April 2013 - Danielle Brian, Executive Director at the D.C.-based nonprofit, Project On Government Oversight (POGO), a member of PWYP US, was approved as the US EITI Advisory Committee civil society co-chair.
 Read the press release here.

-On 22 March 2013 PWYP USA applauded the Securities and Exchange Commission (SEC) for its vigorous legal defense of a landmark transparency law (Dodd-Frank 1504) under attack by the oil industry.
-You can find out more in PWYP US’ press release.
+22 March 2013 - PWYP USA applauded the Securities and Exchange Commission (SEC) for its vigorous legal defense of a landmark transparency law (Dodd-Frank 1504) under attack by the oil industry.
+You can find out more in PWYP US' press release.

-On 16 May 2012 Oxfam America filed a lawsuit against the Securities Exchange Commission for their delay in the publication of the rules governing Dodd-Frank 1504.
+16 May 2012 - Oxfam America filed a lawsuit against the Securities Exchange Commission for their delay in the publication of the rules governing Dodd-Frank 1504.
 The SEC has been in violation of the law for more than a year now, with the statutory deadline for the publication of the rules lapsing in April 2011.
 Oxfam America wrote to the SEC a month ago, warning them that unless the rules were published within a delay of 30 days, the NGO would find itself obliged to sue

-On 15 February 2012 House lawmakers and Bill Gates each sent letters to the Securities and Exchange Commission calling for the agency to finalize a key rule and raising the stakes in the fight over extractive issuer disclosure under the Dodd-Frank Act.
+15 February 2012 - House lawmakers and Bill Gates each sent letters to the Securities and Exchange Commission calling for the agency to finalize a key rule and raising the stakes in the fight over extractive issuer disclosure under the Dodd-Frank Act.